issa-tseng/apollo13rt/exhibits/overview-power.md

 A battery charger onboard could be connected to any of the three to charge them.
 It took in both DC and AC power&mdash;the three-phase AC was used to boost the DC supply up to 40 volts, and phase A was used to run some of the control circuitry&mdash;and contained filters and sensors to ensure appropriate power delivery for the battery profile.

 The two pyro batteries were typically kept entirely off the line until needed, to isolate them from the rest of the power system.
 They were never to be charged during flight.
-In case of pyro battery failure, careful manipulation of the circuit breakers could bring any of the three batteries in as a replacement.
+In case of pyro battery failure, careful manipulation of the circuit breakers could bring any of the three primary batteries in as a replacement.

 CSM Main DC buses
 -----------------

 The Command/Service Module combined spacecraft had two primary DC buses upon which power was routed.
 Not every component was connected to both buses, and in some cases redundant equipment was distributed between the two: of the three AC inverters, for example, one could only be connected to Main DC Bus A, the second only to Main B, whilst the third could be connected to either A or B.

 Each bus had various diodes and current-sensing protections that would kick in to mitigate failure scenarios.
 An overload, for instance, would automatically disconnect the fuel cells from the system and warn the crew.
 Each bus was capable of handling all system load, so undervolts were not expected to occur.
-Of course, with a serious malfunction (as with Apollo 13) power generation could fall behind consumption and voltage could drop below 26.25V, the point at which a warning light would appear.
+Of course, with a serious malfunction (as with Apollo 13) power generation could fall behind consumption and voltage could drop below 26.25V, the point at which an Undervolt warning light would appear.

+Most of the components had individual protection via circuit breakers exposed on the Command Module panels.
+The circuit breakers were for far more than protection, however: they were used heavily to regulate which components were given power and when.
+Many of Apollo's checklists pertained to circuit breakers and the particular order they ought to be engaged and disengaged to ensure safe operation of the vehicle.
+It was also advantageous from a power consumption standpoint to keep components offline whenever they were not being used.

 CSM AC power system
 -------------------

 Some components are easier to engineer given AC power than DC.
 Universal motors, for instance, are very easy to construct and reliable under operation when fed three-phase AC power (your home likely receives two-phase AC power, with the two phases oscillating at a 180&deg; offset from each other; three-phase is the same concept but with three phases oscillating at 120&deg; offsets instead).

-AC power generation was done by the three AC inverters; their connection to the DC bus to draw source power is discussed above.
+AC power generation was done by the three redundant AC inverters; their connection to the DC bus to draw source power is discussed above.
 Each inverter was an eight-stage solid-state unit comprised of many components related to generating oscillation, managing and filtering harmonic noise, rectifying the signal, and other standard inverter tasks.

 Any of the three AC inverters could then be output onto either or both of the two AC buses, numbered 1 and 2.
 Many of the components that fed off the AC buses had three individual breakers, one for each phase.
 Others depended only on a particular phase.
-A fourth AC ground wire was circulated alongside the power phases, just as your AC components have a ground prong to go with the two powered phases.
+A fourth AC ground wire was circulated alongside the power phases, just as your AC appliances at home have a ground prong to go with the two powered phases.

 Lunar Module batteries
 ----------------------